SamuelHarner/samuelharner.github.io/_posts/2022-06-16-life-is-a-game.md

 The best any of us can do is to play the hand we are dealt as best we can, within the time period and environment we have access to.

-The ultimate meaning of this game of life being the same as any other game, to play it in a fulfilling and enjoyable way.
-The ultimate honor being to make the game more fulfilling for every current and future player.
+The ultimate meaning of this game of life being the same as any other game, to play it in a fun and fulfilling way.
+The ultimate honor being to make the game more fun and fulfilling for every current and future player.